AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The fox said that to be ordained as the leader of Sumiriku and its people he would need to gather the Starlight Regalia, the treasures left to the world by the Ō-Hoshikuzushin.
 She believed that with the holy power of these relics in Tokuzō-tenno's position both mortals and spirits would accept him as their true ruler and rally around him no matter what.
 However, she also cautioned him that if could not retrieve these treasures, the people of Sumiriku may be in great peril.
 On the mainland, across Kaminoumi, the fearsome Sunset Horde had conquered much of the region.
 Now, the nomadic warrior tribe had set their next target to cross the sea and invade Sumiriku.
 If Tokuzō-tenno was unable to wield the power of the Regalia the people would be swiftly crushed by the Horde.

 To aid in his quest, the fox gifted Tokuzō-tenno a golden Roc called Kinyoku (金翼, 'Golden Wing'), for him to soar across the land upon.
 Tokuzō-tenno began his mission with great haste, scouring the far reaches of Sumiriku to find the Starlight Regalia.
-TODO - FINISH REWRITE TO SHOW THAT HE LEARNED TO NEGOTIATE WITH PEOPLE
+As

 {{position:relative,top:-5px,left:0px,margin-bottom:-30px